 Efficient study design for first in humans, proof of concept (PoC), drug interaction (DI), single ascending dose/multiple ascending doses (SAD/MAD), and cardiac safety studies are essential for ensuring safe and efficient study conduct.

-Almost all CROs are ready to undertake phase III-IV studies, particularly due to big ticket size of these trials.
-However, the selection of CRO for big studies like phase III clinical trials must be done with due consideration.
+Almost all CROs are ready to undertake phase III-IV studies, particularly due to the big-ticket size of these trials.
+However, the selection of CRO for large studies like phase III clinical trials must conduct with due consideration.

 It’d be prudent to explore multiple choices before zeroing on the final choice.
-These choices may also be dependent on past experience, local advantage or access to patients, particularly in oncology and rare disease trials.
+These choices may also be dependent on experience, local advantage, or access to patients, particularly in oncology and rare disease trials.

-Small and mid-size CRO selection based on therapeutic area
+Small and Mid-Sized CRO selection based on therapeutic area

 Rare disease clinical trials require innovative thinking and savvy adjustments along the way.
 There is often no standard trial design or formula for rare disease study success.
 Rare and orphan disease trials may be rife with challenges, but they are also the most rewarding projects.